How Do I Perform a Walk Test on a Honeywell Lyric Controller?

 You can perform a walk test on a Honeywell Lyric Controller by having the system enter its walk test mode and then faulting any sensors that need to be tested.
 Once you finish, you can exit walk test mode by pressing the Home button on the Lyric and entering in your panel's Master Code.

 The walk test mode on a Lyric Controller is a great way for you to test your sensors without triggering any false alarms.
-When the system is in walk test mode, no alerts will be sent to the central monitoring station.
-However, faulted zones will be displayed on the screen.
+When the system is in walk test mode, a test mode signal will be sent to the central monitoring station.
+Faulted zones will be displayed on the screen during the test so that you can confirm successful signal transmission.
 This will allow you to identify any zones that require troubleshooting.

 Complete the following steps to perform a walk test on a Honeywell Lyric Controller: